 I’ve known quite a few people, myself included, who keep fish.
-Whether you’re a breeder or just a hobbyist, keeping fish is both peaceful and rewarding.
-But if you’re thinking of getting a dog or wondering if the two can mix in the same house, it’s best to do your research.
-After all, you wouldn’t want either the dog eating a fishy snack or having the contents of the aquarium all over your house.
+Whether you’re a breeder or hobbyist, keeping fish is peaceful and rewarding.
+But if you’re considering getting a dog or wondering if the two can mix in the same house, it’s best to research.
+After all, you wouldn’t want the dog eating a fishy snack or having the aquarium’s contents all over your house.
 Or perhaps it’s a pond with fish, and you’d rather not have your dog go in and kill the fish.
-Either way, we’d better take a look and see just how well dogs do with fish.
+Either way, we’d better answer the question, do dogs get along with fish?

-We’ll take a look at some breeds to give us more definite answers, so keep with me here.
+We’ll look at some breeds to give us more definite answers, so keep with me here.

-The first and most important thing that we have to understand is that a dog is a bit of an opportunistic omnivore.
+The first and most essential thing we must understand is that a dog is a bit of an opportunistic omnivore.
 Dogs will eat what they can when they can.
 And although dogs have a sweet disposition, it takes a highly trained dog to resist stealing goodies off the table when no one else is in the room.

 This ‘medium-trained’ dog is the type that may or may not beg when you’re at the dinner table, but they might just steal some food given the opportunity, such as when they think that no one is watching.
 Take most dogs and plop a fish out of the aquarium or allow the dog to jump after one in a pond and they might just try to give the fish a taste.

 But again, it comes down to the dog’s personality and training.
 Let’s look at a few examples of breeds from each of the main groups of dogs and examine how their behavior might dictate what would happen when they encounter a fish.

 Understanding Fish Behavior Relating To Dogs